mrdoinel/minimal-a17-behaviors-vite/README.md

-# minimal-a17-behaviors-vite
+# Minimal setup for a17-behaviors + vite

-Minimal Demo and the use of the A17 Behaviors with Vite
+Minimal Demo for the usage of the A17 Behaviors with Vite.
+The Vite config define the Env variables necessary to use A17 Behaviors.